Richard-Thompson/north_coders_news/README.md

     npm run dev

-You will now be able to see the project on a local server by pasting in the the url below
+You will now be able to see the project by navigating to:

     localhost:9080